 Intel’s implementation of TSX behaves in such a way that when a transaction aborts due to a hardware exception, it does not fire typical exceptions.
 Instead, it invokes a user-specified abort handler without informing the underlying OS.
 This seems like it might lead to some really bad behavior… we should probably know wtf is going on in our system at any given point in time.

-So we know the outcome of any operation in a trasaction is speculative.
+So we know the outcome of any operation in a transaction is speculative.
 Hmmm speculative you say… I am reminded of spectre and meltdown.
 The solution in the kernel for defending against spectre and meltdown was Kernel Page Table Isolation (KPTI).
 Instead let’s focus on what you can break with Spectre and meltdown which is Kernel Address Space Layout Randomization (KASLR).
 KASLR randomizes the address layout per each boot.
 This raises the bar for an exploit forcing an attacker to guess where the code and data are located in the address space.
-The probability of an attack then becomes the probability of an information leak multiplied by the probibility of a memory curruption vulnerability.
+The probability of an attack then becomes the probability of an information leak multiplied by the probability of a memory corruption vulnerability.

 However, this can be exploited without an information leak but instead using a translation lookaside buffer (TLB) and a timing attack.
 A TLB is a memory cache that reduces the time taken to access a user memory location.
 It keeps recent translations of virtual memory to physical memory.

 In the DrK paper, the authors describe an attack that uses the behavior of TSX as a feature of the exploit.
 As described above, TSX has the behavior of aborting a commit without leaving any trace as to why it was aborted.
 So in DrK, the authors use TSX to create a bunch of access violations of the privileged address space inside transactions and turn that into knowledge of mapping and executable status of the address space without even generating a page fault.